Thermoplastic Rubber TPR

 - Elasticity similar to cross-linked rubber materials

 - Available in a wide range of durometers, from 20 Shore OO to 85 Shore D

 - Broad temperature range: -30°C to 140°C (-22°F to 284°F)

 - Combine the look, feel, and elasticity of thermoset rubber with the processability of plastic

-Which TPR Injection Molding Resin is Right for Your Application?
+Which TPR Material is Right for Your Application?